7 performance management tools and tactics

 Sound a little too familiar?
 Then read on.

 If feedback isn’t already at the centre of your performance management process, it needs to be.
 Harvard Business School found 81% of managers of high-performing teams believed two-way, transparent workplace feedback was the most effective tool to drive success.

-Constructive feedback between employees and managers is a vital performance management tool to ongoing development.
+Constructive feedback between employees and managers is a vital performance management tool.
+That's because it unquestionably aids ongoing development.
 Add to that the fact that requesting, listening to and acting on feedback from employees is a sure-fire way to drive greater engagement across your team.
 Feedback becomes an essential tool for all effective managers.